-SQL Server features that are part of the Microsoft BI platform include Analysis Services, Integration Services, Master Data Services, Reporting Services, and several client applications used for creating or working with analytical data.
+SQL Server features that are part of the Microsoft Business Intelligence platform include Analysis Services, Integration Services, Master Data Services, Reporting Services, and several client applications used for creating or working with analytical data.
 This section of the SQL Server Setup documentation explains how to install these features.

 If you are already familiar with the installation steps for Reporting Services, Analysis Services, or PowerPivot for SharePoint, you can skip ahead to the checklists for guidance on how to enable specific scenarios.
-For more information, see Checklists for Installing BI Features.
+For more information, see Checklists for Installing BI Features with SharePoint.

 In this section:

 If you already know what you want to install and are familiar with the installation steps for Reporting Services, Analysis Services, or PowerPivot for SharePoint, you can use the checklists in this section for guidance on installation order, account and permission requirements, and steps deploying advanced topologies, including multi-server and multi-feature deployments.